sncf-connect-tech/hesperides/README.md

 Available online at <https://voyages-sncf-technologies.github.io/hesperides-gui/>

+## License

+Hesperides is licensed under the GPL V3 license

-## Development
+## Contributing

 Do you have changes to contribute?
-Please see the Development page.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) page.
+We are open to pull requests.
+Please first discuss your intentions via [Issues](https://github.com/voyages-sncf-technologies/hesperides/issues).

 This project includes a postman collection, check `documentation/postman` folder.